InspectorFowler/Sandbox/README.md

-# Sandbox
+# __Sandbox Repository__

-Sandbox playground for gestating ideas and projects
+Sandbox environment for testing and development purposes only.
+Code base could be unstable and inefficient.
+Use at your own risk.
+Modules and elements would be promoted to dedicated respositories once eligible.